adnanreza/SimpleHTTP/README.md

 # SimpleHTTP
-Used ES6 promises and arrow functions to implement HTTP library to make GET, POST, PUT and DELETE requests.
+Used ES7 async/await to implement HTTP library to make GET, POST, PUT and DELETE requests.